jbian92/jbian92/README.md

 # Hi, I'm Julia 👋
-- 🏫 junior majoring in Computer Science and minoring in Applied Mathematics and Statistics at Johns Hopkins University
+- 🏫 combined BS/MS student majoring in Computer Science and minoring in Applied Mathematics and Statistics at Johns Hopkins University
 - 📖 always hungry to learn new things, especially anything tech-related